dereknovak/LS170-LS/questions.md

 ## 72. **What is HTTP?**
 - HTTP is a text-based request response protocol that allows the transfer of hypertext documents between two web applications.
 This is accomplished through requests, which can retrieve, add, or change various documents by means of HTTP methods, and the subsequent response, which provides information about the documents and status code of the request.

+- HTTP is in plain text

 ## 73. **What is the role of HTTP?**
+- HTTP is a protocol established at the Application layer of a Networking model.
+It's a text-based request response protocol that allows the transfer of hypertext documents between two web applications.

 ## 74. **Explain the client-server model of web interactions, and the role of HTTP as a protocol within that model**
 - When an application (client) makes a request to another application (server), an exchange of data is made.
 This is accomplished through requests, which can retrieve, add, or change various documents by means of HTTP methods, and the subsequent resposne, which provides information about the documents and status code of the request.

 ## 75. **What are HTTP requests and responses?
 What are the components of each?**
 - Any time that you enter a URL or click on a resource, your web browser (client) is making a request to its respective server.
 Each request will contain a header that indicates the name of the server, acceptable languages that can be used, the client's ID, the type of connection preferred, and more.
 Upon each request, a response is provided by the server.
 Similarly, a header is used to provide information, including the type of data encoding, the name of the server, the location of the resource, the type of data, and more.
-Each request will also include the type of request method used (GET, POST) as well as a status code to indicate the status of the request.
+Each request will also include the type of request method used (GET, POST) and the response will return a status code to indicate the status of the request.

 ## 76. **Describe the HTTP request/response cycle.**